Skip to content

 SubagentPurposeInvoked By

-bicep-whatif-subagentDeployment preview (az deployment what-if)bicep-code, bicep-deploy
+bicep-whatif-subagentDeployment preview (az deployment what-if)bicep-deploy

 Terraform track: